RootstockCollective/collective-rewards-sc/docs/src/src/SupportHub.sol/contract.SupportHub.md

 ### allocate

-allocates votes for a builderGauge
+allocates support for a builderGauge

 _reverts if it is called during the distribution period_